-- The Council has a range of roles and responsibilities in providing services to the community of Epping Forest District.
+- 1. The Council has a range of roles and responsibilities in providing services to the community of Epping Forest District.
 It also has a range of land and property assets ranging from social housing through to commercial properties and open spaces.
 How it manages and uses those land and property assets in the short, medium and long term is a critical component in achieving the Council's ambitions for Epping Forest District. - 2.
 The purpose of developing a Place Delivery Strategy for Epping Forest District is to provide a 'high-level' corporate framework which draws on a range of existing and plans and strategies in order to support the delivery of the Council's ambitions through the use of its land and property holdings.
 It also provides the opportunity moving forward to inform the development of other plans and strategies which are relevant to the use of those land and property assets whether they are within its direct ownership or through its delivery arm Qualis. - 3.
-The draft Place Delivery Strategy is intended to support the delivery of the place-based ambitions of the Council and its partners.
-A number of plans and strategies have informed the development of the draft Place Delivery Strategy for Epping Forest including: - Your Epping Forest: The Corporate Plan for 2023 -2027 - Epping Forest District Local Plan 2011-2033 - Epping Forest Health and Well-being Strategy 2022-2026 - Climate Change Action Plan - Housing Strategy 2023 2027 - Nurturing Growth 2020-2025 - 4.
-The draft Place Delivery Strategy identifies approaches that the Council proposes to take forward in managing its property and land assets either directly or through Qualis. - 5.
-The draft Place Delivery Strategy will be considered by the Council's Cabinet at its meeting on 18 December 2023 for endorsement.
-The Council will then develop an Action Plan which will set out the activities needed to take forward the implementation of the Strategy including how the 'Place Plans' referred to in the draft Strategy will be developed.
-The Action Plan will also identify any relevant operational practices which may need to be reviewed to support the delivery of the draft Strategy and the Page 12 processes for doing so.

-6. It is important to note that the draft Place Delivery Strategy for Epping Forest District builds on the Vision and Objectives of the Epping Forest District Local Plan 2011-2033 and the Harlow and Gilston Garden Town.
-The use of the Council's land and property assets will be considered within this context and the draft Strategy is intended to be complimentary to these decision-making planning frameworks.
+The Place Delivery Strategy is intended to support the delivery of the place-based ambitions of the Council and its partners.
+A number of plans and strategies have informed the development of the Place Delivery Strategy for Epping Forest including (but not limited to): - Your Epping Forest: The Corporate Plan for 2023 -2027 - Epping Forest District Local Plan 2011-2033 - Epping Forest Health and Well-being Strategy 2022-2026 - Climate Change Action Plan - Housing Strategy 2023 2027 - Nurturing Growth 2020-2025 - 4.
+The Place Delivery Strategy identifies approaches that the Council proposes to take forward in managing its property and land assets either directly or through Qualis. - 5.
+Following the endorsement of the Place Delivery Strategy it is proposed that the Council will develop an Action Plan which will set out the activities needed to take forward the implementation of the Strategy including how the 'Place Plans' referred to in the Place Delivery Strategy will be developed.
+The Action Plan will identify any relevant operational practices which may need to be reviewed to support the delivery of the Place Delivery Strategy, the processes for doing so and the decision-making route for the development of the Place Plans.
+The Action Plan will also set out how the Council will engage with other public bodies to influence how property and land assets within their control located within the district could be managed and used to achieve the Council's ambitions for the community of Epping Forest District. - 6.
+It is important to note that the Place Delivery Strategy builds on the Vision and Objectives of the Epping Forest District Local Plan 2011-2033 and the Harlow and Gilston Garden Town.
+The use of the Council's land and property assets will be considered within this context and the Strategy is intended to be complimentary to these decision-making planning frameworks.